Real Estate Legal & Tax Consultancy in Turkey for Foreign Property Owners (2025 Guide)

 ("Kira kontratı" Türkçede "rental lease agreement" anlamına gelir.)

-- Parties and Property: The full name and ID/passport of the landlord (you) and tenant, and the address of the rental property.
-If you’re renting as an individual, you personally are the “lessor”; if your property is owned via a company, the company will be the lessor (with its registered details).
+- Parties and Property: Full name and ID/passport of the landlord and tenant, and the address of the rental property.

-- Security Deposit: State how much deposit the tenant gives (often equal to 1–2 months’ rent for residential).
-By law, if it’s more than 3 months’ worth, that portion may not be enforceable.
-Also, deposits should legally be held in a Turkish bank account in the tenant’s name, pledged to the landlord – though in practice many landlords just hold the cash.
-Indicate that the deposit will be returned upon tenant vacating, minus any damages or unpaid bills.
-It’s wise to do a check-in inventory report (even photos) when the tenant moves in, so you have evidence of property condition.
+- Security Deposit: Often equal to 1–2 months' rent for residential.
+By law, if it's more than 3 months' worth, that portion may not be enforceable.
+Deposits should legally be held in a Turkish bank account in the tenant's name, pledged to the landlord.

 - Utilities and Dues: Clarify which party pays what.
-Normally, the tenant pays for utilities they consume (electric, water, gas, internet).
-If the property is in a complex or building with monthly maintenance fees (aidat), specify whether the tenant pays those or the landlord does.
-Usually, the tenant pays if it’s a service charge for the building (since they benefit from the pool, security, etc.), except major extraordinary charges (like a one-time renovation levy) which the property owner would handle.
-Also note that the tenant must register utilities in their name or at least pay the bills promptly.
+Normally, the tenant pays for utilities they consume.
+If the property is in a complex with monthly maintenance fees (aidat), specify whether the tenant pays those or the landlord does.

 Landlord Responsibilities

-- Ensuring major necessary repairs are done in a timely manner (roof leaks, etc., that aren’t tenant-caused).
+- Ensuring major necessary repairs are done in a timely manner.

-- Not disturbing the tenant’s possession – i.e. you can’t drop in unannounced frequently or remove their stuff.
-You should give notice if you need to inspect (and such inspections should be reasonable).
+- Not disturbing the tenant's possession – give proper notice if you need to inspect.

 Tenant Rights

-- The right to quiet enjoyment (landlord can’t cut utilities or lock them out even if they’re behind on rent – you must go through legal eviction).
+- The right to quiet enjoyment – landlord can't cut utilities or lock them out even if they're behind on rent.

 - Right to continue renting until a valid termination reason occurs.

-- If you drastically fail to maintain the property and it becomes uninhabitable, the tenant could terminate the lease or seek a rent reduction.
+- If the landlord fails to maintain the property and it becomes uninhabitable, the tenant could terminate the lease or seek a rent reduction.

 Ownership via Individual vs. Corporate Entities in Turkey